syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Support-Tri-State-Sorting-in-a-GridDataBoundGridControl.md

 documentation: ug
 ---

-# How to Support Tri State Sorting in a Griddataboundgridcontrol in Windows Forms GridDataBoundGrid(Classic)
+# How to Support Tri State Sorting in a Grid data bound grid control in Windows Forms GridDataBoundGrid(Classic)

 The standard sorting never removes sorting from a column; so once a column is sorted it will either be in ascending or descending order.
 By using GridDataBoundGridControl'sCellClick event, it is possible to alter this behavior so that when a column is clicked once, it will be sorted in an ascending order; when it is clicked a second time, the column will be sorted in a descending order; and when the column is clicked a third time, its sorting will be removed.